 The review committee will review all requests and make funding recommendations based on the need in the community, the strength of the program, and the program's potential for future sustainability.
-Final award determinations will be made by reconciling the recommendations of the review committee with the funding available.
+Final award recommendations will be made by reconciling the recommendations of the review committee with the funding available.
+The final funding determination will be made by the State Court Administrator after consultation with the Assistant Administrator for the Programs Division and the Department of Juvenile and Family Services.